In Your Eyes (The Weeknd song): Lyrics and composition

-In Your Eyes is an '80s inspired synth-pop track with a synth lead, alto saxophone solo, and brass accompaniments.
-Composed with a tempo of 100 BPM, a chord progression of ii-V-vi-IV, and the key of G minor, the song is an interpolation of 'Veridis Quo' by Daft Punk.
-The Weeknd spoke about the record, co-produced by him, Max Martin, and Oscar Holter, during an After Hours listening session with Jem Asward of Variety, "When you look deeper into the song, it's more complex than it seems.
-It's basically about two people who are in love with each other who are just fucking each other over," he explained.
-"The first verse is from [one] perspective and the second is from the other perspective.
-It's like the way people think the Police's 'Every Breath You Take' is a love song, and it's not at all ...
+"In Your Eyes" is a 1980s inspired synth-pop track with a synth lead, alto saxophone solo, and brass accompaniments.
+The song is composed at a tempo of 100 BPM in the key of G minor.
+The Weeknd spoke about the record, co-produced by him, Max Martin, and Oscar Holter, during an After Hours listening session with Jem Asward of Variety.
+He stated that "when you look deeper into the song, it's more complex than it seems.
+It's basically about two people who are in love with each other who are just fucking each other over.
+The first verse is from [one] perspective and the second is from the other perspective."
+Asward observed that "It's like the way people think the Police's 'Every Breath You Take' is a love song, and it's not at all."
+The Weeknd responded, "that's how I feel about a lot of Prince and Michael [Jackson]'s music too.
 This is deeper, but you wanna dance to it and make love to it.
-That's the trick of it.".
+That's the trick of it."

 Critical reception

 The song received universal acclaim and was noted as a standout track from the album by critics, with the single being compared to the Weeknd's previous radio hits.
 Various journalists noted its heavy 80s influence, with the song's saxophone solo and synths receiving praise, being compared to hits such as M83's "Midnight City" and Katy Perry's "Last Friday Night".
-The New York Times writer Jon Caramanica observed that “the saxophone solo near the end of the satisfyingly electric “In Your Eyes” could be high-end Muzak (in the best way)”.
+The New York Times writer Jon Caramanica observed that "the saxophone solo near the end of the satisfyingly electric "In Your Eyes" could be high-end Muzak (in the best way)".